OctopusDeploy/docs/docs/administration/managing-infrastructure/subscriptions/webhook-slack.md

 ![Copy webhook URL](images/subscriptions-user-webhook-2.png "width=800")

-As a starting point, the Payload URL is set to a value I have setup on  [RequestBin](https://requestbin.com/), this will enables a way to see the JSON getting sent by Octopus before building the function.
+As a starting point, the Payload URL is set to a value on  [RequestBin](https://requestbin.com/), giving access to the JSON getting sent by Octopus before building the function.

 ## Configure your Slack app

-In order to get a URL to send the message through to Slack, a Slack app has to be configured.
+A Slack app must be configured to enable sending a message through to Slack.

 1. Go to the [**Your Apps**](https://api.slack.com/apps) and click **Create New App**